21 minutes with Elizabeth Weinberg

 Mo: For me, I align your work with a certain mood.
 In terms of tonality, you work has these natural, complimentary tones, which support the liveliness and intimacy found in your images.

 Elizabeth: That's pretty much right on.
 I definitely want my work to be timeless and intimate.
 The process that I shoot with is so different than what I think a lot of people are used to, especially when shooting a celebrity because I usually don't have an assistant.
 I'll just have me and them, or me and them with their PR person or something.
 When I shot Ruby Rose a couple months ago, I met her at Runyon Canyon Park and we just walked around for half an hour.
 That was it; that's my ideal situation.
-The colour editing is where I really have the most fun.
-I think that the colour treatment that you put on images impacts them as much so as the composition and subject.
+The color editing is where I really have the most fun.
+I think that the color treatment that you put on images impacts them as much so as the composition and subject.
 I guess that's what I'm going for. [laughing]

 Elizabeth: And again, I want it to be seamless between my personal and commercial work.
 I don't want there to be a divide between the types of work I shoot.